5. Data Stores

 Memory occupied by dead facts can be reclaimed by compacting a data store.
 Roughly speaking, this operation removes all dead facts from memory, rebuilds all indexes used for query evaluation, and updates all statistics used during query planing.
 This operation increments the version of the data store even though the data store content does not change conceptually.
 The memory used by a data store after compaction should be roughly the same as if the data was imported into a fresh data store.
 It is thus generally good practice to compact a data store after periods of substantial data deletion.

-Since compaction completely reorganises the data in a data store, it can be performed only in exclusive mode – that is, if no readers and no writers are active on the data store.
+Since compaction completely reorganizes the data in a data store, it can be performed only in exclusive mode – that is, if no readers and no writers are active on the data store.
 Moreover, compaction requires reindexing the data store, which can take considerable time if the data store contains a lot of data.
 Thus, in applications where the data changes frequently, it is prudent to schedule compaction at times of low use.

 An operator can explicitly initiate data store compaction using any of the available APIs.
 Moreover, RDFox can be configured to perform compaction and dead fact removal automatically as follows.